dantium/django-faicon/README.md

-# django-faicons
+# django-faicon
-Django model field and helpers for FontAwesome Icons
+Django model field and helpers for Font Awesome 5 Icons